vpkc-2/CS451-2021-project/README.md

 We define several details for each algorithms below.

-### Best-effort Broadcast application
+### Perfect Links application
-  - The `config` command-line argument for this algorithm consists of a file that contains an integer `m` in its first line. `m` defines how many messages each process should broadcast.
+  - The `config` command-line argument for this algorithm consists of a file that contains two integers `m i` in its first line. `m` defines how many messages each process should send. `i` is the index of the process that should receive the message.

 ### FIFO Broadcast application
   - You must implement this on top of uniform reliable broadcast (URB).